bpandola/advent-of-code/2020/README.md

 and ended up having to resort to using `set()` to remove the duplicates.
 I feel like I shouldn't have had to do that, but it did the trick and I got pretty decent rankings (for me) on both parts.

+## Day 15: Rambunctious Recitation

+This was an interesting puzzle.
+I felt like there was a bit of a chicken/egg problem as I was trying to code it, but I persevered.
+For Part 1, I just kept an array of all the numbers and used it to find the index of previous numbers, which worked fine.
+I had a tiny bit of trouble with figuring out exactly what constituted the last number--should I consider the starting numbers as part of the list?
+(Answer: Yes.)
+I felt *really* slow on this one.
+It took me a bit to understand the problem, and I had a few hiccups during the implementation, but ultimately I wound up with a decent rank.

+For Part 2, I immediately saw that number `30,000,000` and figured this would be yet another day when I had to completely re-think my Part 1 strategy, but... it wasn't.
+There didn't appear to be any magic algorithm.
+I kicked off Part 2 using my initial code and while it ran I started re-implementing things with a dictionary instead of an array, but in the end it wasn't even necessary.
+It took a while to run, but just several seconds--not minutes, or hours, or days.
+Unfortunately, I lost a bit of time on Part 2.
+I would have been better off just waiting for my initial code to finish running.

+A quick look at the subreddit showed there were quite a few people just like me, wondering what the catch was on Part 2.
+Someone mentioned that this was a `Van Eck` sequence, but looking that up revealed code very similar to what I had already written.
+I briefly entertained the idea of trying to find the key to the pattern, but thankfully gave that up as a fool's errand after only a couple of minutes of pondering, and simply thanked the puzzle gods for a simple puzzle and a decent showing for Day 15.